Pauline Frederick home

 A Pauline Frederick Picture Gallery

 Pictures associated with a particular film are linked to that film (see Filmography).
-See also the main article on this site.
-Don't forget the other pictures on the web in The Silent Ladies photo gallery and The Silent Film Still Archive
+See also the main article on this site, and the Scrapbook) Don't forget the other pictures on the web in The Silent Ladies photo gallery and The Silent Film Still Archive

 Portraits